cobblau/dnsperf/README.md

 **-p**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the DNS server's port.
 The default Port is `53`
 **-d**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the input data file.
-Input data file contains <domain, query_type> pairs.
+Input data file contains `query domain` and `query type`.
 **-t**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the timeout for query completion in millisecond.
 The default timeout is `3000ms`.
 **-Q**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the max number of queries to be send.
 The default number is `1000`.
 **-c**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the number of concurrent queries.
 The default number is `100`.
-Dnsperf will randonly pick <domain, type> from data file as a query.
+Dnsperf will randonly pick `query domain` from data file as a query.
 **-l**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies how long to run tests in seconds.
 The default number is infinite.
 **-e**